v-anpasi/Cognitive-Documentation/Content/en-us/Emotion/Tutorials/CSharpTutorial.md

 Before creating the example, you must subscribe to Emotion API which is part of the Microsoft Cognitive Services (previously Project Oxford).
 See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.
 Make sure to follow best practices for keeping your API key secret and secure.

 #### Get the client library and example
-You may download the Emotion API client library via [SDK](https://www.github.com/microsoft/cognitive-emotion-windows).
-The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.
+You may clone the Emotion API client library via [SDK](https://www.github.com/microsoft/cognitive-emotion-windows).
+Click on the “**Clone or download**” button and choose “**Open in Desktop**”.
+Don't choose the ZIP option.
 ## <a name="Step1">Step 1: Open the example</a>
 1. Start Microsoft Visual Studio 2015 and click **File**, select **Open**, then **Project/Solution**.
 2. Browse to the folder where you saved the downloaded Emotion API files.
 Click on **Emotion**, then **Windows**, and then the **Sample-WPF** folder.